 Windsor knot?
 That is so 1902.
 The future is now, and so is the Eldredge knot.
 Watch the video below to learn how to tie this masterpiece and be noticed.
 It can be tied with any standard-size tie, and it is acceptable in a variety of settings.
 I have a substantial amount of experience with this knot and I can say without a doubt it is always a success when worn in public.
-If you enjoy this knot, you might also like the Trinity and Merovingian.

 This is a difficult knot to tie correctly, not only because it has many moves but also because it is so difficult to adjust if a mistake is made.
 Usually you need to until the whole thing, perform any re-adjustments and try again.
 This makes it difficult, and sometimes annoying, to get the height just right.

 This knot consumes a lot of fabric since it contains so many moves.
 It might be impossible for taller or larger people to successfully tie it and have the tie still reach the belt line.